mining-visualizer/Mining-Visualizer/README.md

 ![](https://github.com/mining-visualizer/Mining-Visualizer/wiki/images/widget_activity.png)

 * **Last Solution** - the last time you mined a block
 * **Next Solution** - an estimate of when you will mine your next block, based on your current hash rate and the network difficulty.
 Remember,  though, there is no guarantee that you will mine a block by this time.
-The generation of hashes (mining) is a completely random process.
+The computation of hashes (mining) is a completely random process.
 It is like rolling a dice.
 Variance will affect your mining results.
 Sometimes you will mine a block sooner,  sometimes later.
 * **Target** - the upper 64 bits of the current network Target.
 If your miner finds a hash value *lower* than the target, you will become the miner of the next block, and receive the appropriate reward.
 * **Best Hash**: the upper 64 bits of the best hash found by your mining rigs, since you last mined a block.
 Remember, lower is better.